blowfeld/race/README.md

 The (...somewhat non-existing) javascript unit tests can (or better could) be run from the according test pages in the src/test/resources folders.

 ###Deployment
 The war archive created can be deployed to a servlet container of your choice.
 The servlet container must, however, support asynchronouos servlets.
+In addition, a file for persisting the scores must be created in the location specified in the web.xml of the war.
+To change the location, currently the war needs to be reuilt.
 The start page of the applciation can be reached throght ROOT/welcome.html, where ROOT is the root url setup for the sevlet container.